rdetweil055/THAM-Antenna-Switch-Controller/README.md

    7) Operate at a long distance from the station.

    Sub Functions
-   1) ability connect to WiFi network as a client.
+   1) Ability connect to WiFi network as a client.
    2) ability to function as an AP (access point) without internet
-   3) display through Web pages on PC or Smart device
+   3) Display through Web pages on PC or Smart device
    4) Ability to rename Antenna ports